 As a member of the NTNU IBM Research, Development, Innovation Committee, she has worked to foster stronger innovation collaboration among stakeholder groups.
 She is a member of CEN commission for a new Sustainable Refurbishment standard and is an active member of EuroFM.
 In addition, she has been a guest editor of the international journal Facilities .
 She has published more than 180 papers in international conferences and journals, two books and 10 book chapters.
 She has supervised PhD students, post-doctoral students, and acted as an opponent for national and international defenses.

-Some of the projects from the last years in which she has been involved as a member, task leader, work package leader or main leader are: Horizon 2020: +CityxChange – Positive Energy Districts; BENEFIT– Business models for enhancing funding and enabling financing for infrastructure in transport; COST: PED-EU-NET Positive Energy Districts European Network; P3T3– Public Private Partnership in Transport: Trends and Theory; NordForsk: CaPs - Citizens as Pilots of Smart Cities; Research Council of Norway (NFR): HELIOS - Enhancing optimal exploitation of solar energy in Nordic cities through digitalization of built environment; OSCAR - Value for owners and users of property; Intpart -URSA MAJOR, Urban Sustainability in Action: Multi-disciplinary approach through Jointly Organized Research schools; AAL - FootWork - Smart insole system for older workers to reduce back pain; Research Agency of Slovenia (ARRS): Evaluation of the sustainable development of the urban environment through the parameters of social infrastructure and life satisfaction; Creating social value with age-friendly housing stock management in lifetime neighborhoods; Development of social infrastructure and services for community based long-term care; Location and urban land use in aging regions.
+Some of the projects in which she has been involved as a member, task leader, work package leader or main leader are: Horizon 2020: +CityxChange – Positive Energy Districts; BENEFIT– Business models for enhancing funding and enabling financing for infrastructure in transport; COST: PED-EU-NET Positive Energy Districts European Network; P3T3– Public Private Partnership in Transport: Trends and Theory; NordForsk: CaPs - Citizens as Pilots of Smart Cities; Research Council of Norway (NFR): HELIOS - Enhancing optimal exploitation of solar energy in Nordic cities through digitalization of built environment; OSCAR - Value for owners and users of property; Intpart -URSA MAJOR, Urban Sustainability in Action: Multi-disciplinary approach through Jointly Organized Research schools; AAL - FootWork - Smart insole system for older workers to reduce back pain; Research Agency of Slovenia (ARRS): Evaluation of the sustainable development of the urban environment through the parameters of social infrastructure and life satisfaction; Creating social value with age-friendly housing stock management in lifetime neighborhoods; Development of social infrastructure and services for community based long-term care; Location and urban land use in aging regions.